-• The phase 4 octagonal fountain at the centre of the courtyard is undoubtedly the finest addition to the palace still extant.
+• The phase 4 octagonal fountain at the centre of the courtyard is undoubtedly the finest addition to the palace still extant, though it has undergone several phases of restoration.
 Arranged like a wedding-cake, its three diminishing tiers of basins connected by cusped and crocketed diminutive flying buttresses, are liberally decorated with sculptures.
 The whole composition is gloriously capped by a miniature imperial crown.
-The structure marks a pivotal point in the adoption of Renaissance Classicism in Scotland, and declared the king's power and superiority.
+The structure marks a pivotal point in the adoption of Renaissance Classicism in Scotland and declared the king's power and superiority.